Wilson Loops and Wormholes: The pinching limit for a genus two boundary surface and the dual CFT

-In this formula $C(X)$ is the convex core of $X$ and $L_m(l)$ is the length of the measured lamination of the convex core.
-This is the quantity that diverges in the pinching limit and depends on the size $b$ of the boundary pinching cycle/curve $\gamma$ (we shall not attempt a precise quantitative matching of the $b$ to $l$ parameters here).
+In this formula $C(X)$ is called the convex core of $X$ (it is a finite quantity not affected by the pinching procedure) and $L_h(l)$ is called the length of the measured lamination of the convex core.
+Physically it corresponds to a particular limiting procedure on the length of an appropriate set of curves $l$ (lamination) computed with the induced metric on the boundary $h$.
+This is the quantity that diverges in the pinching limit (the length $L_h(l)$ depends on the size $b$ of the boundary pinching cycle/curve $\gamma$ in a non-trivial fashion).
+For a detailed analysis of these notions and proofs of various theorems the reader can consult the extended appendices in the last version of~\cite{Schlenker:2022dyo}.

 Let us now assume a dual two dimensional CFT with Virasoro symmetry.
 The dual CFT partition function on a genus two Riemann surface takes the form (in the so called "dumbbell" channel) \cite{Collier:2019weq}